-As competition increases and client expectations diversify, businesses have to find new ways to stay on top of their game.
-To improve customer satisfaction and reduce cart abandonment, some have already integrated chat support into their websites.
+As competition increases and client expectations diversify, ecommerce businesses have to find new ways to stay on top of their game.
+To improve customer satisfaction and reduce cart abandonment, some online retailers have already integrated web chat support into their business.

-According to this Forrester study, 44% of online clients are impressed when their concerns are addressed in the middle of the purchasing process.
-When chat support is available, 90% of customers reported feeling more secure.
+According to this Forrester study, 44% of online buyers are impressed when their concerns are addressed in the middle of the buying process.
+When web chat support is available, 90% of customers reported feeling more secure.

 Proactive and Reactive Chats

-Already thinking about jumpstarting your website by launching chat support?
+Already thinking about jump-starting your customer support performance by launching a live chat app on your website?
 First, you have to determine which of the two types – proactive or reactive – will work best for you.

 Let’s say a customer enters your store.
-He or she seems confused about the specifications of the product they’re planning to buy.
+He or she seems confused about the specifications of the product they want to buy.
 So, the customer seeks help from one of your salespeople.
 When your salesperson responds to your customer’s request, this is reactive support.

-On the other hand, when one of your salespeople greets a customer as they enter the store and asks the customer how they can make their shopping experience better, this is proactive support.
-A website is basically like a store, and the chat support agents are the virtual salespersons.
+On one hand, when one of your salespeople greets a customer as they enter the store and asks the customer how they can make their shopping experience better, this is proactive support.
+A website is basically like a store, and the chat support agents are your virtual salespersons.

 On average, it takes 23 seconds to address a client’s query through reactive chat support.
 On the other hand, calculating how quick proactive chat responses are can be tricky.
 The speed depends on the shopping behavior of the client.
 Proactive chat offers to help the shopper from start to finish.
 Response time also depends on the number of chat invitations that can be sent and processed in an hour.